Frank Crichlow: The Mangrove and civil rights activism

 In 1968, Crichlow opened The Mangrove restaurant at 8 All Saints Road, Notting Hill, attracting both unwelcome police attention and celebrity visitors such as Diana Ross and the Supremes, Vanessa Redgrave, and Sammy Davis Jr. The restaurant was raided six times in the first year, though nothing was found.
 Crichlow, Darcus Howe, and several others marched on the police station in 1970 in protest against the constant police attention.
 The Mangrove Nine, as they became known, faced charges of incitement to riot.
 Although the charges were initially dismissed, they were later reinstated, and all nine were arrested in morning police raids.
-The Nine defendants unsuccessfully argued for an all-black jury, on the grounds that the Magna Carta afforded them a "jury of one's peers".
+The Nine defendants unsuccessfully argued for an all-black jury, on the grounds that Magna Carta afforded them a "jury of one's peers".
 After a 55-day trial that made national headlines in late 1971, all of the Nine were acquitted on Thursday, 16 December 1971.
 Crichlow called the trial "a turning point for black people".

 Crichlow went on to form the Mangrove Community Association to improve housing and services for ex-offenders, drug addicts, and alcoholics.
 He was also a central figure in the Notting Hill Carnival; his restaurant served for many years as the base from which activists, musicians and artists organised the event.

 Despite being well known locally for his anti-drug stance — Heather Mills writes in The Independent that the local joke about him was that "his education is lacking: he's the only Trinidadian who doesn't know what a great draw of ganja is" — Crichlow was charged with drug offences in 1979 but was subsequently cleared of the charges.
 In 1988, police used sledgehammers to break into The Mangrove, searching for drugs, after hiding in a freight container outside the restaurant, from where they launched the raid.
 Charged with possession of heroin and cannabis, which he said the police had planted, Crichlow was defended by Gareth Peirce, Michael Mansfield, and Courtenay Griffiths.
 Crichlow was again acquitted, receiving £50,000 damages from the Metropolitan Police in 1992 for false imprisonment, battery and malicious prosecution.

 Abner Cohen, writing in 1993, stated that, although Crichlow was never a "leader" in any formal sense, never sought any important office, and was a "shy, diffident" person, he had nevertheless been "one of the most significant West Indian leaders in Britain during the 1970s and 1980s.
 His role in the Notting Hill Carnival was paramount. [...]
 What was astonishing about Crichlow was that he did not give up.
 During twenty turbulent years, he made the Mangrove into a potent symbol of black unity, defiance and resistance."
 Continuing his activism beyond the closure of The Mangrove, until his death, Crichlow himself said: "As I see it I stood up for my rights and a lot of people identified with that."